precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 Fundamental events are:

+* `_GLOBAL` time spend from the initialization of the events framework to the finalization.
+Starts in the construction of the participant and ends in finalize or the destructor.
-* `SolverInterface` construction.
-This includes configuration and setting up the Intra-communication of each participant.
+* `construction` time spend in construction of the Participant, including configuration and setting up the Intra-communication of each participant.
 * `solver.initialize` time spend in the solver until `initialize()` is called.
-This includes setting meshes, defining initial data and preparing the solver.
+This normally includes setting meshes, defining initial data and preparing the solver.
 * `initialize()` time spend in preCICE `initialize()`.
 This includes establishing communication between participants, mesh and data transfer, as well as mapping computation.
 * `solver.advance` time spend in the solver between `advance()` calls, including the time between `initialize()` and the first `advance()` call.
 * `advance()` time spend in preCICE `advance()`.
 This includes data mapping, data transfer, acceleration.